davidmoten/rxjava-extras-java-8/README.md

     // handle each connection as a separate stream .flatMap(g ->
-        // g is the stream of notifications for one connection g.map(cn -> cn.notification())
+        // g is the stream of notifications for one connection
+        // note that g.getKey() will return the connection id g.map(cn -> cn.notification())
          // turn into a stream of byte[]
          .<byte[]> dematerialize()